strongjz/jamesstrong.dev/content/resume.md

 Experienced Technical Professional who works well with minimum supervision as well as a group member.
 Customer oriented problem solver with an ability to adapt to new situations.
 A quick learner with a desire for continuous personal and technical growth.
 Effective communicator with the ability to create technical materials that convey value for both clients and end users.

 ## Professional Experience

+### Isovalent • Senior Solutions Architect

+Remote • Jan ‘24 - Present

 ### Chainguard, Inc • Staff Solutions Architect

-Kirkland, WA • Dec ‘21 - Present
+Remote • Dec ‘21 - Dec ‘23

 Responsible for providing Chainguard customer product support, answering technical questions while architecting solutions, and solving customer problems